kimwong9999/cinema/README.md

 ### Prerequisites

-This version uses a browser and the H2 database and is written in Java Spring Boot run on Ecclipse
+This version uses a browser and was written javaScript with Java using Ecclipse and Spring Boot .
+The H2 database was the primary datasourse

 ### System